Learn how to draw a great looking Chocolate Bar with easy, step-by-step drawing instructions, and video tutorial.

 Which type of candy bar is your favorite?
 Many people would answer, "Chocolate!"
 Whether your favorite is Hershey's, Lindt, Dove, Godiva, or something else, you can learn how to draw a chocolate bar.

 Chocolate bars have also taken center stage in cartoons and movies.
-For example, in the 1971 film Willy Wonka & the Chocolate Factory, children (and their parents) all over the world pulled the wrappers from chocolate candy bars in hopes of finding a Golden Ticket.
+In the 1971 film Willy Wonka & the Chocolate Factory, children (and their parents) all over the world pulled the wrappers from chocolate candy bars in hopes of finding a Golden Ticket.

 This would admit them to a tour of the famous factory and a lifetime supply of chocolate.